aiverson/blog/os-fictions.md

 - it's extensible so that if a single application needs more data than the ontology originally supported it can just add those as nonschematized fields and potentially mark them as schematized later if they later get standardized
 - support for multiple authoritative bodies with separation of concerns
 - Referencing other entities/files/data is meaningful and it is generally possible to actually follow references without problems
+- Can be stuck onto other document or data formats to represent content in a machine readable form and mark what part of the document provides what data.
 Let's also make explicit the shortcomings:
 - too expensive for load bearing services to use, so there's a constant temptation to avoid it on big important core projects, requiring special treatment
 - Assumes single point of authority for information about something and no authority required for reading